National Industrial Recovery Act of 1933: Criticism

 A third major criticism of the Act is that it was poorly administered.
 The Act purposefully brought together competing for interests (labor and business, big business and small business, etc.) in a coalition to support passage of the legislation, but these competing interests soon fought one another over the Act's implementation.
 As a consequence, NIRA collapsed due to failure of leadership and confusion about its goals.
 By the end of 1934, NIRA leaders had practically abandoned the progressive interventionist policy which motivated the Act's passage, and were supporting free-market philosophies—contributing to the collapse of almost all industry codes.

 There are a wide range of additional critiques as well.
 One is that NIRA's industry codes interfered with capital markets, inhibiting economic recovery.
-But more recent analyses conclude that NIRA had little effect on capital markets one way or the other.
+But more recent analyzes conclude that NIRA had little effect on capital markets one way or the other.
 Another is that political uncertainty created by the NIRA caused a drop in business confidence, inhibiting recovery.
 But at least one study has shown no effect whatsoever.

 Section 7(a) led to significant increases in union organizing, but NRA administrative rulings effectively gutted this section by permitting company union.
 Although Section 7(a) was not affected by the Supreme Court's decision in Schechter Poultry, the failure of the section led directly to passage of the National Labor Relations Act in July 1935.

 Historian Alan Brinkley stated that by 1935 the NIRA was a "woeful failure, even a political embarrassment."
 Many liberals, probably including Roosevelt, were quietly relieved by its demise.
 However, New Dealers were worried by the Supreme Court's strict interpretation of the interstate commerce clause and worried that other legislation was jeopardized.